646D7533303834/MachineLearning/Research/Experiments/SPY Single Input Predicter/README.txt

 Using the SPY data create a time series predictor model.
-The model shall use one of the SPY data series to predict future values.
+The model shall use one of the SPY data series to predict future values for the same series.